altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~A few scratches later the dog was on a leash and followed into the truck outside~ "O::I'm going to let you think for a bit - get too noisy or rowdy - you go back to this, understand" ~Uri did, and he considered for a moment~
-'who are you?'
+'U::who are you?'
 "O::Ozmind, your friend."
-'I know no Ozmind'
+'U::I know no Ozmind'
 "O::I was attacked, I had to do some drastic things to survive..."
 *Ozmind put the keys in the ignition*
 ~The truck roared to life - then was quickly going slowly down the snowy mountain road~ "O::Al-tok got to me, he... killed me, in a way."
-'How?'
+'U::How?'
 "O::One of my students, had a nasty namshub on their head, only it wasn't my student...
 Not anymore."
-'So why me?'
+'U::So why me?'
 "O::You? you and me were best buds...
 But I had to take every bit of me from you, and everyone else for that matter to survive.
 I'm mostly what other's saw in me now, bits of the original escaped... bits."
 ~Further down the mountain road a small orange glow emanated through the snow fall below~ ~Ozmind stepped on the gas~
-'Where are we going?'
+'U::Where are we going?'
 "O::New York, Flanagan will know something... he should know."
-'Right - just give up all our work?'
+'U::Right - just give up all our work?'
 "O::It's not giving up - it's..."
 ~They drove in silence in a time~
 "O::It should be given up, we aren't meant to leave..."
 ~The truck sped up ever so slightly~
 "O::If we made it there - and existed..."
-'Like them - we would be immortal'
+'U::Like them - we would be immortal'
 "O::That's where nightmares are."
-'And nightengles'
+'U::And nightengles'
 "O::Well, Alice didn't pull an nightengle"
 *Ozmind petted peanut in the front seat*
 "O::Good boy."
-~The dog waited patiently on the seat, looking lazily out the window~ 'We could still try again...'
+~The dog waited patiently on the seat, looking lazily out the window~ 'U::We could still try again...'
 "O::We need to deal with the...
 We can't just leave it: for one it tried to kill me, and did a very good job at it."
 ~The car took a corner too fast and slid across the road~ *Ozmind hit the breaks and the car spun into the mountainside cliff with only a small dink* ~Ozmind slowed his breath~
 "O::I hate driving in snow"
-'I could - I live up here.'
+'U::I could - I live up here.'
 ~Uri felt a familiar shuffling of his brain - and felt his knowledge being riffled though~ "O::No worries, I got it."
 *Ozmind turned the keys over slowly*